Existential graph: Alpha

 A proof manipulates a graph by a series of steps, with each step justified by one of the above rules.
-If a graph can be reduced by steps to the blank page or an empty cut, it is what is now called a tautology (or the complement thereof, a contradiction).
+If a graph can be obtained by steps from the blank page, it is what is now called a tautology.
+If a graph can be reduced by steps to an empty cut, it is a contradiction.
 Graphs that cannot be simplified beyond a certain point are analogues of the satisfiable formulas of first-order logic.